djfeistel/LASR/README.md

 1. The COG file should be either be in TSV or CSV format and without a header (though a header should not interfere with the final output)
 2. Hex color codes are not necessary and a user can redefine these values as needed

+### lineage.yml file

+A user can download the latest *lineage.yml* file directly from the (outbreak.info[https://github.com/outbreak-info/outbreak.info/tree/master])
 ```
-LASR: Lineage Aggregation of SARS-CoV-2 genomes using Recursion
+LASR: Lineage Aggregation for SARS-CoV-2 using Recursion

 optional arguments:
   -h, --help            show this help message and exit